 |

-Leaving Nikopol, toward Vabel and Lyubenovo you will ascend on a higher plateau - my tent is just there, very nice view toward Danube is revealed from. |
+Leaving Nikopol, toward Vabel and Lyubenovo you will ascend on a higher plateau (the photo above) - my tent is just there, offering very nice view of the Danube.
+There is almost no traffic on this road and the pedaling here is a real pleasure.
+Food and water is available in the villages ahead.

 Toward Byala voda and Dekov. | ||

-On the map above I point Oresh: next to the road is a Line Station - a nice place to relax; there is a water tap, very nice option for the hot summer days. |
+On the map above I point to Oresh.
+Next to the road is a railroad line station, a nice place to relax.
+There is a water tap, a very nice option on hot summer days. |

 ||